thkwznk/aseprite-scripts/README.md

 - **Select Content** - provides an option to precisely select cel's content.
 - **Go To** - provides an option to search and go to a layer, tag, or frame.
 - **Center Image** - provides an option to move image content precisely to the center of a sprite or selection.
+- **Brush Transformations** - provides options to transform a custom brush on the fly.

 ## AsepriteOS